UlionTse/translators/README.md

 ### Linux Runtime Environment

-1. To support javascript runtime environment, you should [Download | Node.js](https://nodejs.org/en/download/).
+1. To support javascript runtime environment, you should [download and install Node.js](https://nodejs.org/en/download/).
-2. PS, `ts.baidu()` does not work on Linux without desktop.
+2. PS, `ts.baidu()` doesn't work on Linux without desktop.

 ### Supported Country and Region Service

 1. If you have requests error, please check whether this service is provided in your country or region.
-2. Check the website about `eg: help(ts.google)`.
+2. Check the website about `eg: help(tss.google)`.

 ### HttpError 4xx